davegoblue/TestCodingShortcuts/README.md

 * OpenMeteoEDA_202306_v002 runFullRF() run for deep soil temperature vs. all but month and day of year
 * OpenMeteoEDA_202306_v002 explores predictions for deep soil temperature by month
 * OpenMeteoEDA_202306_v002 explores predicted vs. actual for daily mean and sd for deep soil temperature by month

+### Expansions week of 01-JAN-2024
+* OpenMeteoEDA_202306_v002 further explores predicted vs. actual for daily mean and sd for deep soil temperature by month